yotamsh1023/campage/FACEBOOK_OAUTH_SETUP.md

 ## How It Works

 1. User clicks "התחבר עם פייסבוק" button
-2. Frontend requests OAuth URL from backend (`/api/auth/facebook`)
+2. Frontend redirects directly to the configured Facebook OAuth callback (`https://ticvfvasxokumficxzal.supabase.co/auth/v1/callback` in production)
-3. User is redirected to Facebook login
+3. Supabase handles the Facebook login flow and processes the OAuth callback
-4. After authorization, Facebook redirects to `/auth/facebook/callback`
+4. After authorization, Supabase receives the code from Facebook and stores the session/token
-5. Backend exchanges code for access token
-6. Token is saved to SQLite database
-7. User is redirected back with success/error message
+5. Your Supabase auth hooks can then notify the frontend of success or failure

 ## Files Modified